SkriptenMk/I_eW_24-28/files/lektionen_hs25/250903/sockets.md

 def client_program():
     # define host name and port (of the server to connect to)
-    host = 'localhost'  # as both code is running on same pc port = 5000         # socket server port number
+    host = 'localhost'  # as both pieces of code are running on the same machine port = 5000         # socket server port number

     # create socket